alechenninger/roger/notes/bootstrapping.md

 contains a corresponding resume token (or timestamp? if logical timestamp), and the token is sortable, so we can know which change was not already observed.

+I suppose if you work from a static backup that is not accepting writes, you can use the existing documents to replay "changes", and the existing oplog to know when to pick back up, by timestamp.
+The timestamp isn't as reliable as a resume token though, I imagine.

-It also of course throws out the order relationships between documents themselves.
+Either way this throws out the order relationships between documents themselves.

-We can consider integrating our application such that each process does not accept writes until its listener has started.
+We can consider integrating our application such that each process does not accept writes until its listener has started (that is, ensure our listener is started before "the beginning of time").
 However, there is a race condition here:

 | time | operation |
 |------|-----------|